Deploying an Image Classifier on UCloud

 Converting to TensorRT

-Now, we take the ONNX representation and convert it to a TensorRT plan using the trtexec command line utility.
+Now, we take the ONNX representation and convert it to a TensorRT plan using the trtexec command line utility:

-$ trtexec --onnx=models/inception_v3-onnx-model/1/model.onnx --optShapes=actual_input_1:16x3x299x299 --maxShapes=actual_input_1:32x3x299x299 --minShapes=actual_input_1:1x3x299x299 --shapes=actual_input_1:1x3x299x299 --saveEngine=models/inception_v3-tensorrt-fp32-model/1/model.plan
+$ trtexec --onnx=models/inception_v3-onnx-model/1/model.onnx --optShapes=actual_input_1:16x3x299x299 --maxShapes=actual_input_1:32x3x299x299 --minShapes=actual_input_1:1x3x299x299 --shapes=actual_input_1:1x3x299x299 --saveEngine=models/inception_v3-trt-fp32-model/1/model.plan

 By adding the --fp16 flag, we can specify that our TensorRT plan will be optimized for FP16.
-There are a lot of benefits to using FP16, mainly of which is that it is faster (fewer computations) and uses less memory.
+There are a lot of benefits to using FP16, mainly of which is that it is faster (fewer computations) and uses less memory:

-$ trtexec --onnx=models/inception_v3-onnx-model/1/model.onnx --optShapes=actual_input_1:16x3x299x299 --maxShapes=actual_input_1:32x3x299x299 --minShapes=actual_input_1:1x3x299x299 --shapes=actual_input_1:1x3x299x299 --saveEngine=models/inception_v3-tensorrt-fp16-model/1/model.plan --fp16
+$ trtexec --onnx=models/inception_v3-onnx-model/1/model.onnx --optShapes=actual_input_1:16x3x299x299 --maxShapes=actual_input_1:32x3x299x299 --minShapes=actual_input_1:1x3x299x299 --shapes=actual_input_1:1x3x299x299 --saveEngine=models/inception_v3-trt-fp16-model/1/model.plan --fp16

 Creating Triton configuration files